College Scheduler: Four Year Planning

 - Fulfill all obligations to remove an 'I" for incomplete work prior to the deadline.
 Failure to do so results in a grade change that could negatively impact your academic progess.

 - Before you drop or withdraw from a course, talk with your instructor, academic advisor, and/or a representative of the Office of Financial Aid.
 Consider that a change or reduction in course load may impact your:

-- ability to graduate in 4 years.
+- Ability to graduate in four years.
 See your academic advisor on a regular basis to avoid surprises on your graduation audit.